 Thank you to everyone in the GOSO community, our Board and all our guests who made it to the Yale Club this morning for our second annual Our Voices Ourselves breakfast.
 In addition to honoring The Child Center of NY for their invaluable partnership with GOSO to provide robust mental health services, and our beloved art therapy practitioner Anelle Miller, GOSO moderated an insightful expert panel highlighting the need for advocacy and collaboration to provide essential mental health care for individuals in the criminal legal system and the crucial role women play.
-Mental Health Advocate and Speaker Dr. Julie Neches additionally shared her daughter’s personal experiences with the mental health and criminal justice systems.
+Mental Health Advocate and Speaker Dr. Julie Neches additionally shared her daughter’s personal experiences with the mental health and criminal legal systems.

 We’re grateful to our panelists and speaker for sharing their visions for how to improve mental health care for incarcerated and court-involved people, a major focus of our programming.
 GOSO firmly believes we can make a difference in young people’s lives by having these dialogues and working together to address mental health-related issues for the most vulnerable among us.